sonata-project/SonataAdminBundle/Resources/doc/reference/recipe_custom_action.rst

 Create a template for the new action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to tell SonataAdmin how to render your new action you do that by creating a ``list__action_clone.html.twig`` in the namespace of your custom Admin Controller.
+You need to tell SonataAdmin how to render your new action.
+You do that by creating a ``list__action_clone.html.twig`` in the namespace of your custom Admin Controller.

 .. code-block:: twig